Linuxbrew/brew/docs/Node-for-Formula-Authors.md

 ### Special requirements for native addons

-If your node module is a native addon or has a native addon somewhere in its dependency tree you have to declare an additional dependency.
-Since the compilation of the native addon results in a invocation of `node-gyp` we need an additional build time dependency on `:python` (because gyp depends on Python 2.7).
+If your Node module is a native addon or has a native addon somewhere in its dependency tree you have to declare an additional dependency.
+Since the compilation of the native addon results in an invocation of `node-gyp` we need an additional build time dependency on `:python` (because gyp depends on Python 2.7).

 ```ruby
 depends_on :python => :build
 ```

-Please also note that such a formula would only be compatible with the same Node major version it originally was compiled with.
+Also note that such a formula would only be compatible with the same Node major version it originally was compiled with.
 This means that we need to revision every formula with a Node native addon with every major version bump of the `node` formula.
-To make sure we don't overlook your formula on a Node major version bump, write a meaningful test which would fail in such a case (invoked with an ABI incompatible Node version).
+To make sure we don't overlook your formula on a Node major version bump, write a meaningful test which would fail in such a case (invoked with an ABI-incompatible Node version).

-# Installation
+## Installation

 Node modules should be installed to `libexec`.
 This prevents the Node modules from contaminating the global `node_modules`, which is important so that npm doesn't try to manage Homebrew-installed Node modules.